Gebouw Voor Kunst En Wetenschappen / Arts and Science Building

 Erected by The ANWB.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Mariakerk / St. Mary's Church (within shouting distance of this marker); Maartensbrug en Oude Gracht / "St. Martin's Bridge" on the Old Canal Paleis Lofen (approx. 0.2 kilometers away); a different marker also named Paleis Lofen (approx. 0.3 kilometers away); Claustraal Huis van Oudemunster / Canon House of the Former Oudmunster Church (approx. 0.3 kilometers away); St. Jacobsgasthuis / St. James' Guest House (approx. 0.3 kilometers away); In Het Voetspuur Van Sint Maarten / In the Footsteps of Saint Martin (approx. 0.3 kilometers away); Verzetsmonument Utrecht / Utrecht Resistance Monument (approx. 0.3 kilometers away).
+Mariakerk / St. Mary's Church (within shouting distance of this marker); Het Duitse Huis / The German House (about 180 meters away, measured in a direct line); Maartensbrug en Oude Gracht / "St. Martin's Bridge" on the Old Canal (about 210 meters away); Paleis Lofen (approx. 0.2 kilometers away); a different marker also named Paleis Lofen (approx. 0.3 kilometers away); Claustraal Huis van Oudemunster / Canon House of the Former Oudmunster Church (approx. 0.3 kilometers away); St. Jacobsgasthuis / St. James' Guest House (approx. 0.3 kilometers away); In Het Voetspuur Van Sint Maarten / In the Footsteps of Saint Martin (approx. 0.3 kilometers away).
 Touch for a list and map of all markers in Utrecht.

 Credits.
 This page was last revised on December 23, 2016.
-This page originally submitted on December 8, 2016, by Andrew Ruppenstein of Sacramento, California.
-This page has been viewed 185 times since then and 8 times this year.
+It was originally submitted on December 8, 2016, by Andrew Ruppenstein of Sacramento, California.
+This page has been viewed 214 times since then.
 Photos: 1, 2, 3. submitted on December 9, 2016, by Andrew Ruppenstein of Sacramento, California.